Stevia plant is a small, sweet, leafy herb of South American origin.

-In its natural habitat, stevia plant leaves are harvested by handpicking as and when required.
-However, most of stevia that made available in the markets is grown under greenhouse or atleast in supervised farming.
-If you grow your own stevia plant in the backyard, pick up leaves with short stem for fresh use.
+In its natural habitat, stevia plant leaves are harvested by hand picking as and when required.
+However, most of the stevia that made available in the markets is grown under greenhouse or at least in supervised farming.
+If you grow your own stevia plant in the backyard, pick up leaves with a short petiole for use.
 In general, fresh leaves can be sundried, powdered and stored in an airtight container for future use.

 |Dried stevia leaves.|

 Farm fresh stevia plant leaves can be used directly in drinks as a sweetener.
 However, most often its dried powder/ refined stevioside/ stevia syrup are being used in the cooking.